hphelion/documentation/cloudos/prepare.md

 * [Video Tutorials](/cloudos/videos/) - These videos are perfect for anyone who prefers tutorial-style explanations of new functionality.

-Here's one of the video tutorials, in which HP Cloud 0S chief architect Mark Perriera introduces the platform, its services, and related OpenStack technology.
+Here's a sample video tutorial, in which HP Cloud 0S chief architect Mark Perriera introduces the platform, its services, and related OpenStack technology.

 <iframe width="400" height="225" src="//www.youtube.com/embed/Ba2wMPU5tpk" frameborder="0" allowfullscreen> </iframe>